Đorđe Balašević: 1990s

 The album Marim ja...
-(I care...) was released in 1991.
+(As if I care...) was released in 1991.
 Beside Balašević's old associates, the album featured Davor Rodik (pedal steel guitar), Nenad Jazunović (percussion), and Josip "Kiki" Kovač (violin).
-The songs "Nevernik" (The Unbeliever), "Ringišpil" (Carousel), "Divlji badem" (Wild Almond) were the album's biggest hits.
+The songs "Nevernik" (The Nonbeliever), "Ringišpil" (Carousel), "Divlji badem" (Wild Almond) were the album's biggest hits.

 As the Yugoslav Wars erupted, Balašević was forced to stop collaborating with Stanić and Grabušić (the two forming the jazz rock band Elvis Stanić Group).
 Balašević withdrew to isolation, partly due to his anti-war attitudes.
 His next album Jedan od onih života...
 (One of Those Lives...), released in 1993, featured Aleksandar Dujin on piano, Dušan Bezuha on guitar, Đorđe Petrović on keyboards, Aleksandar Kravić on bass guitar, Josip Kovač on saxophone, and Dragoljub Đuričić (formerly of YU grupa, Leb i Sol and Kerber) on drums.
 The songs such as "Krivi smo mi" (It's Our Fault) and "Čovek sa mesecom u očima" (The Man with the Moon in His Eyes) heavily criticized and denounced the ongoing war.
 At the same time, the compilation album Najveći hitovi (Greatest hits), featuring songs recorded during the 1986–1991 period, was released.
 The songs which appeared on the compilation were chosen by Balašević himself.

 After a long break, at the beginning of 1996, he issued Naposletku...
 (After All...).
 Beside Balašević's old associates, the album featured young drummer Petar Radmilović.
 Na posletku... was mainly folk rock-oriented.
 Nearly all instruments on the album are acoustic, with the violin becoming dominant and woodwind instruments heavily used.
 In 1997, the live album Da l' je sve bilo samo fol?, recorded on 6 December 1996 on a concert in Maribor, was released in Slovenia.

 The album Devedesete (Nineties), self-released by Balašević in the spring of 2000, was his most politically involved album.
 The album was produced by Petrović, and, beside old associates, featured the saxophonist Gabor Bunford.